- Transition to Clerkships intro course

 The Clinical Trunk comprises two distinct phases:

 Transition to Clerkships: Building on your Interprofessional Clinical Experience, Interprofessional Education, Scientific Trunk sequences, Chief Concern and Doctoring courses, you will learn how to function in the clinic.
-The focus is on:
+This four-week introductory course focuses on:

 - Health care team function